coderguy1777/SvarogGameEngine/README.md

 # SvarogGameEngine
-Svarog Game Engine is a game engine designed to use the Monte-Carlo Path-tracing algorithm.
+A Game Engine I'm making rn to rival that of unreal engine 4, and also have multipurpose tools to be used as a 3d Modeling engine.